 Another factor which needs to be taken into account is the socioeconomical status of the family.
-The prevalence of obesity in children of parents with higher incomes is lower than that of society in general (26).
-In other words, if family income is low, a child's obesity risk increases by 2.84 times.
+The prevalence of obesity in children of parents with higher incomes is lower than that of society in general.26 In other words, if family income is low, a child's obesity risk increases by 2.84 times.
 As family income decreases, the frequency of unvaried high-calorie diets and unhealthy eating habits increases which results with obesity.

-The risk of obesity for children who were formula fed during the first year of life is 1.5-fold higher than for those who were fed breast-milk only.
-This result is also in compliance with the previous report which demonstrates that feeding with formula increased the risk of obesity by 2.5-fold (27).
+The risk of obesity for children who were formula fed during the first year of life is 1.5fold higher than for those who were fed breastmilk only.
+This result is also in compliance with the previous report which demonstrates that feeding with formula increased the risk of obesity by 2.5-fold.27

 In our research, the risk of obesity in children whose mothers worked was slightly higher, although this result was not statistically significant.
-This is in agreement with other studies (28).
-The risk of obesity increases as sibling number increases, we found that, when compared with society in general, the risk of obesity for a child with 2 siblings is 2.28-fold higher, and the risk of obesity for a child with 3 siblings is 2.67-fold higher.
-Similar studies show that the risk with 1 sibling is 1.68-fold higher and that with 2 siblings is 1.87-fold higher.
-It is thought that as the number of siblings increases, the time a mother has to attend to each child decreases, leading to a less-varied diet and increase in fast food consumption resulting in weight gain (29).
+This is in agreement with other studies.28 The risk of obesity increases as sibling number increases, we found that, when compared with society in general, the risk of obesity for a child with two siblings is 2.28-fold higher, and the risk of obesity for a child with 3 siblings is 2.67-fold higher.
+Similar studies show that the risk with 1 sibling is 1.68-fold higher.
+It is thought that as the number of siblings increases, the time a mother has to attend to each child decreases, leading to a less-varied diet and increase in fast food consumption resulting in weight gain.29